PeteSumners/Star-Wars-Pandas-Practice/README.md

 # Star-Wars-Pandas-Practice

-This is some Python Pandas practice I did with a survey about Star Wars.
+This is some of my practice using the Pandas library in Python.
+I used a survey about Star Wars movies for data.